 To remove black stains from hardwood floors, sand the affected spot or use a solvent such as vinegar or baking soda to wipe the floor.
+Removing them is a trial and error process, so you must try different methods until they are removed.

-Removing black water stains from wood is a trial and error process, so you must try different methods until the dark water stain is removed.
 You shouldn’t use bleach as it can damage, rust, and discolor the wood.

 Black Spots Are Caused By: